JPClow3/League-AI-Oracle/README.md

 ├── components/
-│   ├── Academy/            # UI for strategic lessons and knowledge base │   ├── Arena/              # UI for the draft practice simulator │   ├── Armory/             # UI for the champion dossier database │   ├── common/             # Globally reusable components (Button, Modal, Loader) │   ├── DraftLab/           # UI for the core draft sandbox and analyzer │   ├── Home/               # Landing page and smart dashboard UI │   ├── Intel/              # UI for meta intelligence (tier lists, patch notes) │   ├── Layout/             # Global layout components (Header, Sidebar, Footer) │   ├── LiveDraft/          # UI for the real-time co-pilot feature │   ├── MetaOracle/         # UI for the grounded Q&A feature │   ├── Onboarding/         # UI for the initial user setup flow │   ├── Playbook/           # UI for viewing and managing saved drafts │   └── Profile/            # UI for user profile, missions, and mastery ├── contexts/               # React Context providers for global state │   ├── ChampionContext.tsx # Fetches and provides all champion data app-wide │   └── DraftContext.tsx    # Manages the transient state for the Strategy Forge
+│   ├── Academy/            # UI for strategic lessons and knowledge base │   ├── Arena/              # UI for the draft practice simulator │   ├── Armory/             # Renders the champion dossier database │   ├── common/             # Globally reusable components (Button, Modal, Loader) │   ├── DraftLab/           # UI for the core draft sandbox and analyzer │   ├── Feedback/           # UI for the user feedback system │   ├── Home/               # Landing page and smart dashboard UI │   ├── Intel/              # Renders meta intelligence (tier lists, patch notes) │   ├── Layout/             # Global layout components (Header, Footer, BottomNav) │   ├── LiveDraft/          # UI for the real-time co-pilot feature │   ├── MetaOracle/         # UI for the grounded Q&A feature
+│   ├── Onboarding/         # UI for the initial user setup flow │   ├── Playbook/           # UI for viewing and managing saved drafts │   ├── Profile/            # UI for user profile, missions, and mastery │   ├── Settings/           # UI for settings panels
+│   ├── StrategyHub/        # Container for Armory and Intel tabs │   └── Trials/             # UI for the Daily Challenge
+├── contexts/               # React Context providers for global state │   ├── ChampionContext.tsx # Fetches and provides all champion data app-wide │   └── DraftContext.tsx    # Manages the transient state for the Strategy Forge